agleontyev/agleontyev/content/post/2018-07-24-integration-method-of-SSRT-calculation-in-python.md

 ---
-title: SSRT calculation with integration method
+title: SSRT calculation in Python
-category: python
+date: 2018-07-24
+math: true
-published: true
+diagram: true
-tags: python
+markup: mmark
 ---
 Stop-signal reaction time (SSRT) is one of the most popular metrics of behavioral disinhibition.
 It can be estimated with a number of different methods.
 The exact method which you should use depends on the exeperimental design.
 If one uses a number of pre-determined stop-signal delays (SSD), then the method of choice is the integration method.